Work-Study Awards & Eligibility

 - Award amounts are determined by available funding and previous earnings.

-- Work-study funds are NEVER applied automatically to a student's bill.
-They are used to pay the student directly for hours worked at a work-study job.
+- Work-study is NEVER applied automatically to a student's bill.
+The student is paid directly for hours worked at a work-study job.

 - Work-study does not indicate the opportunity to "study while you work".
 Students are only paid for hours that they work and must request permission from a supervisor to conduct any personal activity on the job.